-The example code herein (in shaded light blue) has been tested on the formal release version of MMBasic 5.05.05 that is available from here however, due to the continuing development of MMBasic, some code will require v5.06.00b2 or later.
+The example code herein (in shaded light blue) has been tested on the formal release version of MMBasic 5.06.00 that is available from here.

-These latter examples are for your convenience to experiment with the latest beta software and are noted accordingly however, the commands used may not be included in formal releases of MMBasic.
+These latter examples are for your convenience to experiment with the latest beta software and are noted accordingly however, the commands used in beta versions may not be included in formal releases of MMBasic.